psychdatascience/FDS-CourseOne/tutorial006_ExerciseInstructions.md

 Now that you've done all that work, commit it and push your repo to the cloud where it can bask for all eternity!

 #### Submit!
-Finally, print out your notebook as a .pdf file and submit it via Canvas!
+Finally, print out your notebook as a .pdf file and submit it via Canvas (before midnight)!